oronymzy/tips/docs/usngGit.md

 To discard unstaged changes that are not in the index, use `git stash save --keep-index --include-untracked`, then drop the stash with `git stash drop`.

+To search through commit messages, use `git log --grep="foobar"`, where *foobar* is the pattern to search for.
+Regular expressions are supported.

 ## licensing
 **Some rights reserved: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).** Specifically, the following content falls under this license: